Google Page Experience: A Ranking Signal for Better User Experience

 For years, core ranking systems have sought to reward content providing a good page experience, as covered in guidance Google gave in 2011, updated in 2019, and made part of the Creating helpful, reliable, people-first content help page in 2022, known as the helpful content update.

 That help page is a key resource for Search Essentials.
 Google regularly refers anyone seeking success with Google Search to read through the self-assessment questions and other guidance.
 But while some aspects of page experience were covered in the page's "Presentation and production questions" section, others were not.
-Google now improved this by adding a section on providing a great page experience to explain how those hoping to be successful in Search should be considering this.
+Google has now improved this by adding a section on providing a great page experience to explain how those hoping to be successful in Search should be considering this.

 In turn, that section links to Google's revised Understanding page experience in Google Search results help page, which explains the role of page experience in more detail, along with self-assessment questions and resources.
 That page brings together some key aspects of page experience to consider, which are unchanged from the discussions in recent years and remain a key element of Search Engine Optimization (SEO) efforts.